veronicatesei/hcl-universal-orchestrator-chart/README.md

  6. After the deployment, you can create a tenant by accessing the URL exposed by the `hcl-uno-tenantmanager` microservice.

-Your multitenant environment is ready to be used.
+Your multitenant environment is ready.

 **Email notifications**